k2view-academy/K2View-Academy/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md

    <!--TBD - run the script that will update your docker image with the Demo Project BI example.-->

-   * Copy the files into the docker using the following commands, where **exago** is a docker name.
+   a) Copy the files into the docker using the following commands, where **exago** is a docker name.
 You can do it using the Windows PowerShell or another Command line program.

      ~~~bash
      > docker cp C:\<path to the file>\WebReports.xml exago:/opt/apps/exago/Config